excellalabs/docker-workshop-2/README-Outline.md

 ## TODO

 - final practice
-    - review slides and minimize
+    - review slides and minimize; brief run-through
     - review agenda (below)
     - review readme and go over presenting it and flow
         - perhaps move some info into sidebars, just to make going through it easier